 When I say easy, I mean it.

-It was almost too easy.
+This pho recipe is almost too easy.

 So, if you need a pho fix and want a super easy-to-put-together meal, this is for you.

-You’ll need a few ingredients for this vegetarian slow-cooker pho that aren’t standard to every kitchen but are actually pretty easy to get your hands on.
+You’ll need a few ingredients for this vegetarian pho that aren’t standard to every kitchen but are actually pretty easy to get your hands on.

 - I get a spice packet from a local Asian market that is called Pho Hoa from Gia Vi and it contains cinnamon, star anise, clove, and ginger.
 You can find it here on Amazon (just for reference so you can see what it looks like), but if you can’t find it locally it might be more worth it to use whole spices.
 I only pay $2.99 for a box of 4 at my local market.

 - You’ll also need Asian rice noodles.
 Don’t use rice spaghetti noodles.
 Don’t.
 It’s so not the same.
 I almost cry when I see recipes that should have Asian rice noodles that use rice spaghetti noodles.
 I can’t even.

 Everything else you should be able to find in any grocery store.